 Later I picked a VPS from New York and did the same test.
 The average speeds were (KB/s):

 *After 19MB of download, I got the exactly same error my customers were getting.
 RamNode (Staminus) stalled/blocked the connection for 30 minutes.

 I did the same test the next day, results were almost the same.
 Despite the fact that the QuadraNet Protection (standard) is only 3Gbps vs 50Gbps from RamNode and 480Gbps from LunaNode, the proxy isn’t mission critical.

 If you need a reverse proxy for game servers or web servers, I’d recommend another way.
 HTTP/HTTPS, for example, I have very good experiences with TotalUptime and Sucuri, but you can use LunaNode with NGINX as reverse proxy as well or a GRE tunnel.

-Game servers or another not-web application, in another hand, you’ll probably be fine using Geo-Routing DNS to distribute the connections through different proxies around the world.
+Game servers or others non-web application, you’ll probably be better served using Geo-Routing DNS to distribute the connections through different proxies around the world.
 Amazon Route 53 and TotalUptime DNS are your friends.
 Good luck.